BEST LIVE BAIT FOR BASS

 Fishing with Wild-Caught Shiners:

 We covered a lot of this in our Field & Stream article in June 2005.
 Free lining shiners seem to be the most popular.
 It’s great in running water or for trolling as well.
+Anglers can catch minnows, such as shiners, using cast nets in open water to quickly and efficiently gather live bait.
+Using live minnows (specifically shiners) offers a high success rate for targeting bass in spring and fall.
 Carolina rigging in running water will normally blow your mind, it requires constant contact with weight in order to distinguish hits.
 Depending on the water speed, 1 ½ oz. weight with 3′ to 4′ leaders.
 It also works better in deep water or high skies days when fish do not want to come up.

 Our all-time favorite still has to be the drop shot rig.
 In most cases, you are fishing grass mats, grass lines or some kind of structure.
-The drop-shot rig allows you to position your bait in a specific location and not have the shiner swim out of the strike zone.
+The drop-shot rig allows you to position your bait in a specific location and not have the shiner swim out of the strike zone, making proper rigging and bait presentation essential for targeting bass effectively.

 How to Hook Your Live Bait: